shiningflash/Competitive-Programming-Resources/Coding_Tricks.md

 Although practice is the only way that ensures increased performance in programming contests but having some tricks up your sleeve ensures an upper edge and fast debugging.

-* Checking if the number is even or odd without using the % operator:
+* **Checking if the number is even or odd without using the `%` operator**

-Although this trick is not much better than using % operator but is sometimes efficient (with large numbers).
+Although this trick is not much better than using `%` operator but is sometimes efficient (with large numbers).
 Use & operator:
 ```
 if (num & 1)
    cout << "ODD";